Helps with costs for Aboriginal and Torres Strait Islander Australians who are studying or undertaking an Australian Apprenticeship.

-The Australian Childhood Immunisation Register is a national register that records vaccinations given to children under seven years of age.
+A national register that records vaccinations given to children under seven years of age.

 Reduces the cost of private health insurance for people who are eligible for Medicare and are members of certain private health funds.

-The External Breast Prostheses Reimbursement program provides reimbursement of up to $400 for new or replacement external breast prostheses for eligible Australian women who have had a mastectomy as a result of breast cancer.
+Provides reimbursement of up to $400 for new or replacement external breast prostheses for eligible Australian women who have had a mastectomy as a result of breast cancer.

 Aboriginal and Torres Strait Islander people can get access to Centrelink services from anywhere in Australia, by calling Freecall 1800 136 380 Monday to Friday 8.00 am to 5.00 pm (local times).

-Centrepay is a free service that allows customers to pay bills via regular deductions from their Centrelink payments.
+A free service that allows customers to pay bills via regular deductions from their Centrelink payments.